1.2.2023

 Diversity and inclusion in the company

 Diversity and inclusion is also becoming an increasingly present topic in the MICE industry.
-Read more in our article by expert Linda Brunner.
+Find out more in our article by expert Linda Brunner.

 Table of contents

-The tech sector is considered one of the domains dominated by men.
+The tech sector is considered to be one of the domains dominated by men.

-Inovex is an innovation and quality-driven IT project house with a performance focus on "digital transformation".
+Inovex is an innovation- and quality-driven IT project house with a focus on digital transformation.
 The company won the ECN Award with its "Women & wyne & Tech" event series.

-The EuroCloud Native (ECN) is an initiative in the association of the cloud computing industry in Germany.
+EuroCloud Native (ECN) is an initiative of the Association of the Cloud Computing Industry in Germany.

 Linda Brunner, Brand Builder, Coach & Team Lead, tells us in an interview how the event series came about, what challenges she encountered along the way and how other companies can also support an inclusive culture with events.